0xSensei/Wazuh/README.md

 Creating wazuh_logstash_1

 ```
-So you can check your docker containter status by using 'docker ps' commander.
+So you can find your docker-containters status by using 'docker ps' commander.

 ```
 root@wazuh-manager:docker ps